 - Inefficiently or ineffectively communicating with clients; and

-- Waiting to receive necessary information from client.
+- Waiting to receive necessary information from the client.